Swansea: Performing arts

 The Grand Theatre in the centre of the city is a Victorian theatre which celebrated its centenary in 1997 and which has a capacity of a little over a thousand people.
 It was opened by the celebrated opera singer Adelina Patti and was refurbished from 1983 to 1987.
 The annual programme ranges from pantomime and drama to opera and ballet.

 Fluellen Theatre Company is a professional theatre company based in Swansea who perform at the Grand Theatre and the Dylan Thomas Centre.
 The Taliesin building on the university campus has a theatre, opened in 1984.

-Other theatres include the Dylan Thomas Theatre (formerly the Little Theatre) near the marina, and one in Penyrheol Leisure Centre near Gorseinon.
-In the summer, outdoor Shakespeare performances are a regular feature at Oystermouth Castle, and Singleton Park is the venue for a number of parties and concerts, from dance music to outdoor Proms.
+Other theatres include the Dylan Thomas Theatre (formerly the Little Theatre), near the marina, and one in Penyrheol Leisure Centre near Gorseinon.
+In the summer, outdoor Shakespeare performances are a regular feature at Oystermouth Castle; Singleton Park is the venue for a number of parties and concerts, from dance music to outdoor Proms.
 A folk festival is held on Gower.
 Standing near Victoria Park on the coast road is the Patti Pavilion; this was the Winter Garden from Adelina Patti's Craig-y-Nos estate in the upper Swansea valley, which she donated to the town in 1918.
 It is used as a venue for music shows and fairs.
-The Brangwyn Hall is a multi-use venue with events such as the graduation ceremonies for Swansea University.
+The Brangwyn Hall is a multi-use venue, with events such as the graduation ceremonies for Swansea University.
 Every autumn, Swansea hosts a Festival of Music and the Arts, when international orchestras and soloists visit the Brangwyn Hall.
 The Brangwyn Hall is praised for its acoustics for recitals, orchestral pieces and chamber music alike.

 Swansea is home to the Palace Theatre.
 Located at 156 High Street, it is recognisable for its distinctive wedge shape.
-Originally built in 1888 as a traditional music hall, the building's original name was the 'Pavilion'.
+Originally built in 1888 as a traditional music hall, the building's original name was the Pavilion.
 During its lifetime, the building has been used as a bingo hall as well as a nightclub.

-In 2018 Singleton Park, Swansea was the home-city for BBC Music's 'Biggest Weekend' featuring Ed Sheeran, Taylor Swift, Sam Smith, Florence + The Machine and others.
+In 2018, Singleton Park, Swansea was the home-city for BBC Music's 'Biggest Weekend' featuring Ed Sheeran, Taylor Swift, Sam Smith, Florence + The Machine and others.
 Priority was given to Swansea residents in purchasing tickets for this one-off 'day festival' (over 2 days); tickets were priced at £18 a day and all 60,000 tickets (30,000 for each day) sold out almost instantly.